-Professional and General Liability Risks
+Professional, General and Workers' Compensation Liability Risks

 The Company is subject to claims and legal actions in the ordinary course of business, including claims relating to patient treatment, employment practices and personal injuries.
-The Company maintains general liability and professional liability insurance in excess of self-insured retentions, on a claims-made basis through third party commercial insurance carriers.
+The Company maintains professional, general and workers' compensation liability insurance in excess of self-insured retentions, through third party commercial insurance carriers.
 Although management believes the coverage is sufficient for the Company's operations, some claims may potentially exceed the scope of coverage in effect.
-The Company also maintains workers' compensation insurance, subject to a deductible.
 Plaintiffs in these matters may request punitive or other damages that may not be covered by insurance.
+The Company is not aware of any such proceedings that are reasonably possible to have a material adverse effect on the Company's business, financial position, results of operations or liquidity.
+Total professional, general and workers' compensation claim liabilities as of December 31, 2019 and 2018 were \$19.4 million and \$18.2 million, respectively.
+The balance includes expected insurance recoveries of \$12.1 million and \$12.0 million as of December 31, 2019 and 2018, respectively.